goswinr/Rhino.Scripting/README.md

         State.Doc.Views.Redraw()
 ```

+## Thread Safety
+While the main Rhino Document is officially not thread safe, this library can be used from any thread.
+If running async this library will automatically marshal all calls that affect the UI to the main Rhino UI thread and wait for switching back till completion on UI thread.
+Modifying the Rhino Document from a background thread is actually OK as long as there is only one thread doing it.
+The main reason to use this library async is to keep the Rhino UI and Fesh scripting editor UI responsive while doing long running operations.

 ## Contributing
 Contributions are welcome even for small things like typos.
 If you have problems with this library please submit an issue.

 ## Change Log

 `0.8.0`
 - drop support for Rhino 6.0 ( 7.0 or higher is required)
 - fix minor bugs about unused optional parameters